 - The filing of a $100 million bid protest on behalf of two major defense contractors relating to the procurement of the Joint Light Tactical Vehicle Program.

 - A successful jury verdict defending a significant defense contractor in a trial challenging its provision of security services in Iraq.

-- The representation of a former senior DOD official in Congressional investigations and civil Bivens litigation relating to U.S. policy during the global war on terrorism.
+- The representation of a former senior Department of Defense official in Congressional investigations and civil Bivens litigation relating to U.S. policy during the global war on terrorism.